The Tamworth Musical Festival starts this week and one young performer stands out in the crowd.

 Langerhans cells are a type of white blood cell that normally help the body fight infection.
 LCH occurs when the body accumulates too many immature Langerhans cells, this build up in certain parts of the body can form tumours and or damage organs.

-Watch Keely performing with Lee Kernaghan
+Watch Keely perform with Lee Kernaghan